 - 4.1.
 Referees Two certified referees must be at every competitive and developmental league game. - 4.1.1.
 If there is only one referee available to officiate the game, the game may go on if both teams agree. - 4.1.2.
 Schools using high school students must use at least one certified adult referee paired with a student referee at competitive games.
-Student referees can referee developmental games as long as there are two referees.

-- 4.3.
-Assigner An assigner shall be used for all the referees needed for all the competitive games in the division, if one is available.
-The assigner could also take care of developmental games as well if a school so chooses.
-A school may choose to opt out when you declare your teams. - 4.4.
-If any school opts out of an assigner, referees should be paid a minimum of \$30 by those schools per game. - 4.5.
-All players, coaches, parents, and spectators must follow the MCSAA Sportsmanship Policy (Article 11) towards all referees and officials. - 4.6.
+Student referees can referee developmental games as long as there are two referees. - 4.2.
+Assignor An assignor shall be used for all the referees needed for all the competitive games in the division, if one is available.
+The assignor could also take care of developmental games as well if a school so chooses.
+If a school has referees that would be interested refereeing with the league, they may submit their name to the assignor.
+For schools that would like to use their own referees, they must use minimum one referee from the assignor with their own referee. - 4.3.
+All players, coaches, parents, and spectators must follow the MCSAA Sportsmanship Policy (Article 11) towards all referees and officials. - 4.4.
 If a technical foul occurs in a game, it is the responsibility of the home team to submit a Technical Foul Report Form to the Convenor and League President within 24 hours of the game in which the technical foul happened.
 The Technical Report Form can be found in Appendix F. Upon receipt of the form, the League President and Directorship shall investigate the incident as outlined in the MCSAA Sportsmanship Policy (Article 11). - 5.
 Referees must meet the following qualifications: - 5.1.
 Must be at least a senior high school student. - 5.2.
 Must have attended a referee clinic. - 6.
 The home team is responsible for emailing in the score sheet to the Convenor and League Website Coordinator within 24 hours after the game as per Article 10.1.5. - 7.
 All players should be dressed in their school's team uniform.
 Players must wear athletic footwear.
 Players are allowed to play in clothing as per their religious or cultural background, without discrimination, such as hijabs or leggings. - 8.
 Participation is open to all grade 6, 7, and any grade 8 who is 14 years of age or under as of January 1st of that school year.